tferracina/ArDCA-Python/writeup.typ

   f_i (A) &= 1 / (M_("eff") + lambda) (lambda / q + sum_(m=1)^M w_m delta(A, sigma_i^((m)))) \
   f_(i j)(A, B) &= 1 / (M_("eff") + lambda) (lambda / q^2 + sum_(m=1)^M w_m delta(A, sigma_i^((m))) delta(B, sigma_j^((m))))
 $
 where $q=21$ is the amino acid alphabet with the gap symbol, and $lambda$ is a pseudocount parameter used for regularization.
-The gauge choice employed in mfDCA is defining a reference state.
+The gauge choice employed in mfDCA is defining a reference state to remove redundancy among parameters and ensure identifiability, while preserving all physically relevant couplings.
 Typically, it is set as the last amino acid $A=q$.
 This gives us
 $
   forall i,j: J_(i j)(a, q) = J_(i j)(q, a) = h_i (q) = 0
 $